 While I like all of the ingredients in doogh separately, what I wasn’t expecting was that it was a salty drink, not sweet.
 I’m sure it’s an acquired taste but I just can’t do salty drinks, so Mark had the rest.
 But I can say that I tried it, and that’s what much of the Heritage Festival is about: trying new and different foods from around the world.

 Now the bolani, on the other hand, was an unexpected win.
-It’s dough stuffed with potatoes, green onion and spices and then pan-fried.
+It’s pan-fried dough stuffed with potatoes, green onion and spices.
 Here’s a better look after we tore into it:

 It was incredibly tasty, and the yogurt dip (like a thicker version of the doogh) worked so well with the mild flavours of the potato and spices.
 While we munched away, we had a few people stop to ask what we were eating.
 We would get this one again!